 9. How do I increase my chances of getting the internship of my dreams?

 Schedule a meeting with the Internships Coordinator to talk about your options and plan for a future internship during your time at STU.
-We can also advise on steps to take to improve your chances of being selected for opportunities.
+We can also advise on steps to take to improve your chances of being selected for opportunities and connect you with STU's Career Development Office.

 10. What is the profile of an ideal intern?